 Breaking physical activity into five 30-minute sessions throughout the week can help a person manage this amount of exercise.
 This may be enough to help the body manage diabetes symptoms.

-Diet tips for controlling type 2 diabetes:
+Diet tips for managing type 2 diabetes include:

 - Fiber-rich food: Fiber can help slow down the digestion of carbohydrates and sugars.